psi4/psi4/doc/sphinxman/source/manage_release.rst

 Build Conda ecosystem stack
 ---------------------------

+* By "ecosystem stack", we mean packages that are upstream, downstream, required, and optional for a fully featured Psi4 build and which we have some role in packaging.
+* These packages (e.g., ``libint``, ``gdma``) should already be updated and built on conda-forge.
+  Survey them to check version tick and other key PRs have been merged.
+* Changes to targets' "source" and "version" in individual recipes should be edited in psi4 ``external/*/*/CMakeLists.txt`` files
+* Edit any added or dropped dependencies in main :source:`CMakeLists.txt` and docs :source:`doc/sphinxman/source/build_planning.rst` .

+..
+Build Conda ecosystem stack (pre-Spring 2023)
+.. ---------------------------------------------
+..
+..
 By "ecosystem stack", mean packages that are upstream, downstream, required, and optional for a fully featured Psi4 build and which we can't get from "defaults" or "conda-forge" channels.
+..

-* Main directions are in [cbcy](https://github.com/psi4/psi4meta/blob/master/conda-recipes/conda_build_config.yaml) and [poodle](https://github.com/psi4/psi4meta/blob/master/psinet-nightly/kitandkapoodle.py)
+.. * Main directions are in [cbcy](https://github.com/psi4/psi4meta/blob/master/conda-recipes/conda_build_config.yaml) and [poodle](https://github.com/psi4/psi4meta/blob/master/psinet-nightly/kitandkapoodle.py)
-* A couple weeks before the first "rc" is planned, start going through L/LT in poodle, checking with upstream to see if new versions have been released.
+.. * A couple weeks before the first "rc" is planned, start going through L/LT in poodle, checking with upstream to see if new versions have been released.
 If good changes present, rebuild the packages, changing the version numbers in the respective recipes
-* When L/LT all built and passed, edit the individual package version numbers in cbcy and increment to a new ``ltrtver`` with updated version numbers and/or build numbers (only if code changes)
+.. * When L/LT all built and passed, edit the individual package version numbers in cbcy and increment to a new ``ltrtver`` with updated version numbers and/or build numbers (only if code changes)
-* Build L/PSI4.
+.. * Build L/PSI4.
 If any trouble, edit psi4 code.
 Iterate until builds and passes.
 This stage is the only full ctest & pytest on Psi4+upstream
-* Build L/RT-MP.
+.. * Build L/RT-MP.
 If any trouble, edit code in L/RT and rebuild those package(s).
 Iterate until builds and passes.
 This stage is the only full ctest & pytest of Psi4+downstream
-* Build L/DEV.
+.. * Build L/DEV.
 If any trouble, edit psi4 build system, plugin system, or OpenMP setup.
 Iterate until builds and passes
-* Build L/DOCS.
+.. * Build L/DOCS.
 If any trouble, edit the docs or the tests.
 Iterate until builds and passes
-* Results of last should upload to psicode.org (docs) and codecov.io (coverage)
+.. * Results of last should upload to psicode.org (docs) and codecov.io (coverage)
-* Changes to targets' "source" and "version" in individual recipes should be edited in psi4 ``external/*/*/CMakeLists.txt`` files
+.. * Changes to targets' "source" and "version" in individual recipes should be edited in psi4 ``external/*/*/CMakeLists.txt`` files
-* Once everything's working on Linux, repeat on Mac
+.. * Once everything's working on Linux, repeat on Mac
-* At this point, ready to fine-tune builds of "Psi4 stack"
+.. * At this point, ready to fine-tune builds of "Psi4 stack"

 Assemble postrelease changes